ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/docs/CodebaseOverview.md

 The formatting of certain classes is inconsistent and doesn't work well with modern IDEs.
 Ideally an autoformatter would be run on the codebase to fix this.
 However, as this is a fork of the primary codebase, it is left unrun to allow better diffs with the upstream repo.

 ### JMX / Eclipse Integrations
-This project was initially developed as an Eclipse project.
+This project was initially developed as an Eclipse project, so it includes a number of Eclipse libraries and technologies.
+Most of them integrate rather seamlessly as dependencies, while enabling specialized diagnostic functionality for Eclipse.

+The project has [AspectJ](https://en.wikipedia.org/wiki/AspectJ) source that can be compiled in for additional diagnostics.
+It is also required for Long Tests to pass.
+The sources are located in [src-aspectj](../src-aspectj).

+Additionally this project uses Java Management Extensions for diagnostic purposes.
+They are always used an can be a source of memory leaks.

+### Java Pathfinder
+There are java pathfinder tests in the project.
+Sources are located in [test-verify](../test-verify/).
+Additional information on these tests can be found in [test-verify/README](../test-verify/README.md).